 We at TAP, LLC, also referred to as TAP, would like to take this opportunity to welcome you to the new generation of league play.
 Our goal is to promote the sport of billiards in a forum that fosters fellowship, good sportsmanship and team spirit.
-Your affiliation with YAP is very important to us - important because it lets us know that you share the same love for the sport of billiards as we do.
+Your affiliation with TAP is very important to us - important because it lets us know that you share the same love for the sport of billiards as we do.
 We hope that you enjoy your league play, and we are certain that you'll witness your skills developing as you participate in the fastest growing team sport of the new millennium.

 TAP has put a good deal of effort into developing the programs offered to our members.
-Our research has noted that there are dozens of different ways to play the games of 8-Ball and 9-Ball, and these vary from establishment to establishment throughout the world.
+Our research has noted that there are many different ways to play Scotch Doubles, and these vary from establishment to establishment throughout the world.
 We've structured our rules to be as fair as we possibly can to all of our players, regardless of where they are competing.
 Please remember that there will be circumstances that arise that are not specifically covered in the rules.
 We ask you to use this booklet as a guide, and let your common sense and sportsmanship do the rest.
 Also remember that there are all levels of players and teams in TAP.
 Some like to play for fun, and others enjoy the thrill of competition.
 Please remember that we all have the right to play and participate.
-Please remember that we all have the right to play and participate.
+Whatever a person's reason for playing, respect them and encourage others to do their best.

-TAP and its subsidiary, POOL-Net, are nationally and internationally recognized league and tournament management systems.
+TAP. and its subsidiary, POOL Net, are nationally and internationally recognized league and tournament management systems.
 The support of our players and our products have elevated us to where we are today, and your continued support will put us in the forefront of the industry we've all grown to love.
 We hope to see all of you at one of our major events, and perhaps some-day, we'll be handing you a check for the winner's share.
 Until then, kick back and enjoy your league experiences and remember...

-"After all the rest,

-Why not the best?"
+"After all the rest, Why not the best?"

-Copyright - TAP, LLC 02/2013
+Copyright - TAP, LLC 2-2011